Is Cooking with Olive Oil Bad? Exploring the Myths and Facts

 Choose refined olive oil for high-heat cooking, monitor the temperature to avoid smoking, and use extra virgin olive oil for flavor in sautéing and drizzling.
 Consider using neutral oils for deep frying to preserve the quality of EVOO.

-What Does Extra Virgin Olive Oil Mean?
+What is Extra Virgin Olive Oil?
+A Comprehensive Guide

 Ready to source an ingredient?